 - TSS analysis provides data that can be used to make routine environmental management decisions but does not provide detailed geological information.

 Sediments being carried through the water in a river or stream are a natural part of ecological cycles.
-Dirt and soil washes away from one location and gets deposited in another location.
-Dam construction, stream bank modification, water diversion, and even sea-level rise can impede sediment flow.
-At its most extreme this robs coastal regions of the material needed to replace land lost to the ocean.
+Dirt and soil wash away from one location and get deposited in another location.
+Dam construction, stream bank modification, water diversion and even sea-level rise can impede sediment flow.
+At its most extreme, this robs coastal regions of the material needed to replace land lost to the ocean.
 The most famous example of this problem is found along the Gulf Coast of the United States where over the last 80 years some 2,000 square miles of the marshes have disappeared.

 Each river or stream will have a natural amount of suspended sediment (which is also called the “sediment flux”) that depends on the surrounding topography and potential for erosion.
 Although an occasional excess or periodic sediment shortage is a normal part of the ecosystem function, persistent changes to the natural flux should be investigated.

 Measuring total suspended solids consists of passing a water sample through a pre-weighed filter.
 Small particles are trapped on the filter which is then dried and re-weighed.
 Results are expressed in units of milligrams per liter.

 TSS is usually sufficient for making routine environmental management decisions but does not provide detailed geological information about the suspended particles.
 Silt, clay, sand, algae and bits of plant material are all trapped on the filter and become part of the TSS measurement.